Urinalysis is used to look for metabolic and kidney disorders

 As you start to urinate, let the urine fall into the toilet, then collect a sample of urine in the container provided.

-Urinalysis is used as a screening and/or diagnostic tool because it can detect different metabolic and kidney disorders.
-In some conditions, it also provides an easy, economical, and relatively fast test to monitor ongoing patient progress, for example, if you want to know whether a condition is getting better or worse.
+Urinalysis is used as a screening and/or diagnostic test that can detect a number of different metabolic and kidney disorders.
+In some conditions, it also provides an easy, economical, and relatively fast test to monitor ongoing progress when you want to know whether a condition is getting better or worse.
 However, a urinalysis cannot detect all disorders.

 Urinalysis results can have many interpretations.
-Normal urinalysis results do not mean there is no illness.
-Urinalysis is only one screening test that can provide a general overview of a persons health.
-Your doctor must correlate the urinalysis results with your health complaints and other information available.
+Having normal urinalysis results does not necessarily mean there is no illness.
+Urinalysis is only one screening test that can provide a general overview of someone's health.
+Your doctor must correlate the urinalysis results with your symptoms and overall health.

 Conditions: pregnancy, kidney disease, proteinuria